 You can choose to live a reactive or proactive life.
 God calls us to action and faithful stewardship of our talents and abilities.
 Passivity is an action.
 We are responsible for the results of our indecision.
 We either pursue God and His call for our lives or neglect it.
 Inaction is an action; indecision is a decision.
 No risk, no gain.
 Guaranteed.

 So, what really is the battle here?
 Am I afraid of commitment, or failure?
 Or am I just a control freak?
 The answer is yes.
-If I stay in my comfort zone I don’t need faith.
-It’s not a risk if I know the outcome, or don’t need a miracle, or if I can do it in my own strength, or have all the answers up front.
-I like the sure thing, the guarantee.
-But if I don’t reach beyond my own abilities, I will miss the chance to see God work with me, through me and move on my behalf.
+I like the sure thing.
+It’s not a risk if I know the outcome, can do it in my own strength, or don’t need a miracle.
+But if I stay in my comfort zone, I don’t need faith and if I don’t reach beyond my own abilities, I miss the chance to see God work with me, through me, and move on my behalf.
 My mess yielded to Jesus is a chance for God’s miracles.
 My obstacles are God’s opportunities.

-I’m often hard on myself when I feel I’ve let myself, others and most importantly, God, down.
-Even though I want and need input to grow, sometimes it’s so hard to receive criticism from others because I’ve done such a good job of beating myself up already.
+I’m often hard on myself when I feel I’ve let myself, others, and most importantly, God, down.
+Even though I want and need input to grow, sometimes it’s hard to receive criticism from others because I’ve done such a good job of beating myself up.
 That’s an issue with Grace.
 God says in His Word that His mercies are new every morning.

 Let your trials and failures refine you and let God define you.

 Sometimes it’s the process of the struggle that builds the strength to accomplish the task.
 The only real failures are those who do nothing or quit at their calling.

 Sometimes what we think of as failure is God’s strength and endurance training, equipping us to help others.

 Sometimes that good thing for us is failure, or setback, or discipline, or faith stretched until the midnight hour—and then the victory.
 Pray; wait on God, and when He says it’s time to move—move.